-Make your switch plays into a support play too, as the passer then turns quickly to be ready to take a pass from the receiver.
-The receiver “wraps” back to make this work.
+Make your switch plays into a support play, too, as the passer then turns quickly to take a pass from the receiver.
+The receiver ‘wraps’ back to make this work.

 A switch play attacks the inside, weak shoulder of a defender.
 Execute this well as a passer by drawing the defender out of position.
 Once the pass has gone, get back into the game.

-They pass the ball off their hip into the path of the second player.
-The passer then runs through the gap in the tubes, so they finish facing up the pitch.
+Activity: Set up two lines of three players.
+Feed the ball to a player who is 7m from two tackle tubes.
+They cut across at around 45 degrees (see top illustration).
+They pass the ball off their hip, into the path of the second player.
+The passer then runs through the gap in the tubes, so they finish facing up the pitch (see middle illustration).
 They go through the tubes and look for the ball again.

-Develop this by putting in one or two defenders who run off cones behind the tackle tubes to put pressure on the passer and receiver.
+Development: Put in one or two defenders who run off cones behind the tackle tubes to put pressure on the passer and receiver (see bottom illustration).

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.